Sesame-Pepper Flank Steak Recipe

 - 1. In a large resealable plastic bag, combine the first eight ingredients.
 Score the surface of the beef with shallow diagonal cuts, making diamond shapes; place in bag.
 Seal bag and turn to coat; refrigerate for 8 hours or overnight.

 - 2. Drain and discard marinade.
 Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill beef, covered, over medium heat or broil 4 in. from heat for 6-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Grill beef, covered, over medium heat or broil 4 in. from heat for 6-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).

 - 3. Let stand for 5 minutes; thinly slice across the grain.
 Yield: 8 servings.